Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Introduction

-In the sequel $G$ will be an arbitrary subgroup of $\Gamma$.
+Unless stated otherwise, in the sequel $G$ will be an arbitrary subgroup of $\Gamma$.
 Suppose there is an algorithm that tells whether a given $g\in\Gamma$ belongs to $G$.
 We can construct then a fundamental domain for the action of $G$ out of copies of $\triangle$.
-A naive procedure is roughly speaking as follows.
+A naive procedure would be as follows.
 Start with $\triangle$.
 At each step we have a connected hyperbolic polygon $P$ made up of copies of $\triangle$; some of these are ``on the boundary'', i.e., one of their edges is an edge of $P$.
 We add a triangle $\triangle'$ which is a neighbour of $P$, iff the map $\in\Gamma$ that transforms $\triangle'$ into any boundary triangle is not in $G$.
-We stop when we can't add any new triangles.
+We stop when we can't add any more triangles.

 This naive procedure has some drawbacks.
 First, there is no guarantee we end up with a convex fundamental domain.
-Second, while the edge-identifying transformations corresponding to $P$ generate $G$, there is no guarantee that e.g. when $G$ is free we get a free system of generators.
-Third, the procedure is slow: the number of operations it takes is of order $(\Gamma:G)^2$.
+Second, while the edge-identifying transformations corresponding to $P$ generate $G$, there is no guarantee that e.g.\ when $G$ is free we get a free system of generators.
+Third, the procedure is slow: the number of operations it takes is of the order $(\Gamma:G)^2$.

-In \cite{kulkarni} R. Kulkarni defines special polygons, which are hyperbolic convex polygons of a particular kind, plus some combinatorial information, see p. \pageref{special}.
-R. Kulkarni proves that any finite index subgroup of $\Gamma$ admits a special polygon as a fundamental domain.
-Moreover, once one has constructed such a fundamental domain, one can easily obtain (\cite[theorem on p.
-1055]{kulkarni}) an independent system of generators of $G$, i.e., a subset of $G$ such that $G$ is the free product of the cyclic groups generated by the elements of the subset.
+In \cite{kulkarni} R.~Kulkarni defines special polygons, which are hyperbolic convex polygons of a particular kind, plus some combinatorial information, see p. \pageref{special}.
+R.~Kulkarni proves that any finite index subgroup of $\Gamma$ admits a special polygon as a fundamental domain.
+Moreover, once one has constructed such a fundamental domain, one can easily obtain (\cite[theorem on p.~1055]{kulkarni}) an independent system of generators of $G$, i.e., a subset of $G$ such that $G$ is the free product of the cyclic groups generated by the elements of the subset.

-R. Kulkarni does not give an explicit algorithm to construct a special polygon for an arbitrary $G\subset \Gamma$, but it is not too difficult to give such an algorithm, essentially by modifying the naive approach sketched above, see S.-P. Chang, M.-L. Lang, C.-H. Lim and S.-P. Tan \cite{cllt}.
-In particular, the method of \cite{cllt} requires the number of operations of order $(\Gamma:G)^2$.
-For classical congruence subgroups R. Kulkarni gives a somewhat different method involving ``trial and error''; this method works faster, assuming enough luck with the trial and error part.
+R.~Kulkarni does not give an explicit algorithm to construct a special polygon for an arbitrary $G\subset \Gamma$, but it is not too hard to give such an algorithm, essentially by modifying the naive approach sketched above, see S.-P.~Chang, M.-L.~Lang, C.-H.~Lim and S.-P.~Tan \cite{cllt}.
+In particular, the method of \cite{cllt} also requires approximately $(\Gamma:G)^2$ operations.
+For classical congruence subgroups R.~Kulkarni gives a somewhat different method involving ``trial and error''; this method works faster, assuming enough luck with the trial and error.